sake92/notes/java/network_programming.md

 These addresses always point to the local computer, no matter which computer you’re running on.
 In IPv6, `0:0:0:0:0:0:0:1` (a.k.a. `::1`) is the loopback address.
 The hostname for this address is often `localhost`.

+Loopback network interface is a **virtual interface** (fake/virtual/emulated network card).
+This interface cannot be exposed to outside of a machine.

 ### Broadcast addresses
 IPv4 address that uses the same number for each of the four bytes (i.e., `255.255.255.255`), is a broadcast address.